junxit/us-congress-bills-117/metadata.md

 - 2021-03-19 — Introduced in House
 - 2021-03-19 — Introduced in House
 - 2021-03-19 — Referred to the House Committee on Natural Resources.
+- 2021-05-21 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2021-10-13 — Committee Consideration and Mark-up Session Held.
+- 2021-10-13 — Ordered to be Reported by Unanimous Consent.
+- 2021-10-13 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2021-11-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-01 — Considered under suspension of the rules. (consideration: CR H6050-6052)
+- 2021-11-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2088.
+- 2021-11-01 — Ms. Leger Fernandez moved to suspend the rules and pass the bill, as amended.
+- 2021-11-01 — Placed on the Union Calendar, Calendar No. 119.
+- 2021-11-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-164.
+- 2021-11-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-164.